feups/devbox/README.md

 To share simple dotfiles configuration, for instance let say you want to share a default `.zshrc` file for the devbox, you can simply add the file to the [CIRB dotfiles repositry](https://github.com/CIRB/devbox-dotfiles).
 The file is now part of the default CIRB dotfiles source repository and will be pushed on the devbox at the next provisioning.

 If you want to share a non trivial, external or optional configuration, you can use or create a specific source repository for it and register the repository [here](https://github.com/CIRB/vcsh_mr_template/tree/master/.config/mr/available.d).

 If you want the configuration to be active by default, you then add a link to it in the SCM, just like [this one](https://github.com/CIRB/vcsh_mr_template/blob/master/.config/mr/config.d/dotfiles.vcsh).
-On the other hand, if you want it to be inactive by default ([spacemacs](https://github.com/CIRB/vcsh_mr_template/blob/master/.config/mr/available.d/spacemacs.mr) is one example), you would ask the interested users to make the link themselves on their box.
+On the other hand, if you want it inactive by default, you would ask the interested users to make the link themselves on their box.

 ---